 Along a wharf in Balmoral,The Boathouse is pretty as a picture, replete with a menu featuring the likes of pea fritters and coconut hotcakes.
 Its sister venue in Palm Beach also boasts a dreamy waterside setting.
 Opt for breakfast gnocchi with bacon at The Bower Manly, while looking out over Cabbage Tree Bay.
 Or order buttermilk waffles and jalapeno corn fritters at Next Door, located just steps from the sand in Cronulla.

-Sydneysiders have enthusiastically adopted this Chinese tradition - clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet.
-Try Marigold (Sydney’s original yum cha spot), East Ocean, Zilver and The Eight in Chinatown, head to East Phoenix in Zetland or Golden Unicorn in Maroubra.
+Sydneysiders have enthusiastically adopted the Chinese tradition of yum cha – clanking carts, endless pots of tea and steaming wooden baskets of dumplings, spring rolls and chicken feet to satisfy your mid-morning cravings.
+Try Golden Century Restaurant (Sydney’s original yum-cha spot), East Ocean Seafood Restaurant, Zilver and The Eight in Chinatown.
+Or, head to East Phoenix in Zetland or Golden Unicornin Maroubra.
+Bring your elastic-waisted pants.

 Want to sample Sydney’s best restaurants, but at a fraction of the cost you’d normally shell out at lunch or dinner?
 On Saturdays, start your day with pastries, coffee and seasonal galettes at Fred’s in Paddington.
 While on Sundays you can head to Icebergs Dining Room and Bar in Bondi for a multi-course brunch menu with the best view in town.
 See how many dolphins you can spot.
 Out west, Henri Marc does refined modern Australian cafe dishes.
 Expect creations like fresh vine ripe tomatoes with spiced chermoula and ricotta or poppyseed waffles with orange vanilla custard and almond crumble.